milanaryal/milanaryal.github.io/_posts/2017-06-05-the-best-google-chrome-extensions-you-should-know-about.md

 excerpt: "List of best free Chrome extensions you need most to exponentially increasing browser potential."
 ---

 [Google Chrome](http://www.google.com/chrome/browser/desktop/){:rel="nofollow"} is the most popular Web browser, with more than 50 percent of the market.
-Here's my list of personal favourite free Chrome extensions that I use everyday for potential Internet browsing.
+Here's my list of personal favourite free Chrome extensions you might be interested for potential Internet browsing.

 *Note:* Browser extensions are useful but using too many extensions may slow down your browser.
 So, use only esstential extensions you need most.